ZenarchistCode/ZenRebuildableWells/readme.txt

 [h1]What Is This?[/h1]

 This mod adds the ability to rebuild defunct wells.
-It requires all the attached materials + a sledgehammer to build, and is persistent.
+It requires all the attached materials + a sledgehammer or pickaxe to build, and is persistent.

+Required materials: 4 planks, 50 nails, 4 stones, 1 metal wire and 1 metal pipe.

-Click here to see which wells I mean: https://github.com/ZenarchistCode/ZenModPack/wiki/Zen's-Rebuildable-Wells
+Click here to see which wells I mean - they're all over Livonia + Chernarus: https://github.com/ZenarchistCode/ZenModPack/wiki/Zen's-Rebuildable-Wells

+They're usually in remote areas, great for building an off-grid home!

+The server types config allows admins to specify how long the wells last for once rebuilt.

+By default, wells last forever (until server is wiped).
+To reduce their lifetime check my instructions on the GitHub page linked above.

 [h1]Installation Instructions:[/h1]